zuozhenggh/learning-library/developer-library/apex/forms-to-apex-migration/modernize-forms-in-apex/modernize-forms-in-apex.md

 8. You will see the Page Created Successfully , you will see 2 pages created
     ![](images/success_form.png " ")

+   Wait until the page gets created, the page can take little time to get created, do not click on the **Create** more than once , it can result in unique constraint violation error.

 9. When you run the Page, you will be able to see Report with all the customers listed and you can edit or create new customer from the Report page
     ![](images/interactive_report.png " ")

 10. **Customer Form** works in the similar way as **Forms Data Block**.
     If you want to manage the create/update operation from the **Interactive Reports** Page you can make the **Customer Form** to be a modal page.